-A feature is the assortment of old ships anchored here that are accessible to guests.
+A feature is the assortment of old ships anchored here accessible to guests.

 The oldest is the three-masted warship USS Constellation, which saw action during the American Civil War.

-There are also tours offered on the USS Torsk submarine, the Lightship Chesapeake, and a US Coast Guard cutter.
+Tours are also offered on the USS Torsk submarine, the Lightship Chesapeake, and a US Coast Guard cutter.

-A market and shopping complex called Harborplace has a lot of shops, restaurants, and open spaces.
+A market and shopping complex called Harbour Place has a lot of shops, restaurants, and open spaces.